SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 <a name="workflow"></a>
 #### 1. 12 Workflow in Galaxy

 Import a preformated FROGS workflow from Galaxy.
-Go to `Shared Data / Workflows /FROGS` and import it to history.
+Go to `Shared Data / Workflows /FROGS` and import it.
 This workflow contains the whole of steps used before.
 Be free of modified it and lauch it if you want.

 -----------------------